 Click any marker to display the attraction or venue name.
 To scroll or zoom, use the controls on the top-left of the map.
 You may also switch to different map views by using the buttons on the top-right of the map.

-View OI’s Universal Orlando Resort map in a larger map
+View OI’s Universal on-site hotel map in a larger map